syncfusion-content/blazor-docs/blazor/image-editor/getting-started.md

 title: Getting Started with Blazor Image Editor Component | Syncfusion
 description: Checkout and learn about getting started with Blazor Image Editor component in Blazor Server App and Blazor WebAssembly App.
 platform: Blazor
-control: ImageEditor
+control: Image Editor
 documentation: ug
 ---

-# Getting Started with Blazor ImageEditor Component
+# Getting Started with Blazor Image Editor Component

-This section briefly explains about how to include [Blazor ImageEditor](https://www.syncfusion.com/blazor-components/blazor-image-editor) component in your Blazor Server App and Blazor WebAssembly App using Visual Studio.
+This section briefly explains about how to include [Blazor Image Editor](https://www.syncfusion.com/blazor-components/blazor-image-editor) component in your Blazor Server App and Blazor WebAssembly App using Visual Studio.

 ## Prerequisites